Ach57/Ach57/README.md

 - 🌟 **Objective:** Passionate about leveraging my knowledge in both Computer science and Mathematics to make tasks simplier and quicker for others to use in today's modern world of technology.
 A true believer that if anything's done manually can be done through a machine.
 - 💡 **Interests:** My interests lie down into solving real world problems such as the usage of **AI**, **Machine Learning** or **Software**.

-     To be a skilled programmer, first master the art of building algorithms without reliance on any specific language.
-The true power lies in understanding the logic and structure, for languages are merely tools to bring those ideas to life.
+<h4 align ="center">To be a skilled programmer, first master the art of building algorithms without reliance on any specific language.
+The true power lies in understanding the logic and structure, for languages are merely tools to bring those ideas to life. </h4>

 <h3 align="center">Languages and Tools</h3>
 <p align="center">